About

 Jeremy Peters, FRSA, MBA (Cantab), is an Assistant Professor of Music Business and is an affiliate faculty member of Labor@Wayne and the Entrepreneurship Department of the Mike Illich School of Business.
+He's a humanist who looks at professionals in the creative industries and why they do/make.

 He maintains an active teaching, performing, researching, and publishing practice and is a Fellow of the Royal Society of the Arts.
 Jeremy's scholarly work centers on arts entrepreneurship, music sociology, organization theory, the creative and cultural industries, and pedagogy.
 Jeremy is particularly interested in qualitative and mixed-methods research that incorporates aspects of oral history, ethnography, and archival research.